 • Good Shape — Able to walk a steady mile up and down hills (including stairs).

 • Better Shape — Able to walk a steady mile up and down hills (and stairs) that have cobblestones and marble sections.

-• Best Shape — Able to run a marathon up Mount Olympus and not be winded!
+• Best Shape — Able to run a marathon up Mount Olympus — or whatever mountain — and not be winded!

 Shoes — You will want two (2) good pair of walking shoes.
 Break them in before the trip so you know they will be comfortable, but don't wear them out!

 Perfumes, colognes and sprays — Because some on our trip will be allergic to smells, odors, etc. and we will be next to each other and on a bus a lot of the time, we request that you not use perfume, after shave, body sprays, fragrant lotions, etc. on the trip.
-And this can even apply to essential oils if you use very much or it or if the oil has a strong smell.
+And this can even apply to essential oils.
+What may seem like a very faint smell to you may be overpowering to someone else.